lvgl/lvgl/docs/porting/display.md

 A larger buffer results in better performance but above 1/10 screen sized buffer(s) there is no significant performance improvement.
 Therefore it's recommended to choose the size of the draw buffer(s) to at least 1/10 screen sized.

 If only **one buffer** is used LVGL draws the content of the screen into that draw buffer and sends it to the display.
+This way LVGL needs to wait until the content of the buffer is sent to the display before drawing something new in it.

 If **two buffers**  are used LVGL can draw into one buffer while the content of the other buffer is sent to display in the background.
-DMA or other hardware should be used to transfer the data to the display to let the CPU draw meanwhile.
+DMA or other hardware should be used to transfer the data to the display to let the MCU draw meanwhile.
 This way, the rendering and refreshing of the display become parallel.

 In the display driver (`lv_disp_drv_t`) the `full_refresh` bit can be enabled to force LVGL always redraw the whole screen.
 It works in both *one buffer* and *two buffers* modes.